Skip to content

 def FromDI(dependency: providers.AbstractProvider[T_co] | type[T_co]) -> T_co: # noqa: N802

-The two dispatch arms are invariant across every integration and both modes: resolve_provider for an AbstractProvider, resolve for a bare type.
+Marker.resolve(container) is a single call, invariant across every integration and both modes: it hands the wrapped provider-or-type to container.resolve_dependency, which routes to resolve_provider/resolve accordingly — overrides, caching, and did-you-mean suggestions are inherited from whichever it dispatches to.
 FromDI is spelled in PascalCase (with # noqa: N802) because it stands in for a type at call sites.

 Lifecycle rules

 • Reopen the root container on startup.
-A container that was closed on shutdown raises ContainerClosedError if reused.
-Reopening on each startup lets a second lifespan cycle (test client re-entry, broker restart) work.
+A container that was closed on shutdown self-heals if reused without reopening — the next resolve emits ContainerClosedWarning and reopens it — but reopening explicitly on each startup avoids the warning and lets a second lifespan cycle (test client re-entry, broker restart) work cleanly.

 • With a context-manager lifespan: async with fetch_di_container(app): yield__aenter__ reopens, __aexit__ closes.
 Compose around any existing lifespan rather than replacing it.

 • With callback hooks: app.on_startup(container.open) and app.after_shutdown(container.close_async).
-Reopening an already-open container is a no-op.
+Calling open() on an already-open container is a no-op — it unconditionally clears closed, runs no validation, and costs nothing either way.

 • Always close the child container in finally.
 Never leak a unit-of-work container on the error path.